 Special case 2: Capturing changes in an asset's market value

 The equipment used to produce goods and services is often the largest single category of depreciating assets on a company balance sheet.
 Such assets are commonly valued using their historical acquisition or creation cost as the basis.
 But there are many assets that can or should carry a balance sheet value derived from recent market activity rather than historical cost.
-And when the market signals a change in these assets values, the asset holder's balance sheet value should be revised accordingly.
+And when the market signals a change in these asset values, the asset holder's balance sheet value should be revised accordingly.
 This is the root of the shorthand term mark-to-market.

 Financial securities are a major category for this kind of asset and they may represent a significant portion of the assets held by many nonfinancial corporations as well as by banks.
-Among the reasons for these holdings are activities such as commodity and currency hedging, pension plan financing and long-term cash management.
+Among the reasons for these holdings are activities such as commodity and currency hedging, pension plan financing, and long-term cash management.
 Generally speaking, only financial securities designated to be held to maturity can be valued based on their historical cost and amortization factors.
 All other securities must be marked to market in each reporting period, with gains or losses reported either as an element of income (for securities held for trading) or a change in shareholder equity for that period (for securities held as available for sale).
 In all of these cases, the practices used by a company to categorize its mark-to-market assets can have a material impact on the effects of its marking to market activities; so can the company's choice of market value benchmarks.

 Special case 3: Exclusion from depreciation or amortization

-As an asset, goodwill is created when company buys a functioning business and integrates the new business into existing operations.
+As an asset, goodwill is created when a company buys a functioning business and integrates the new business into existing operations.
 All identifiable assets of the new acquisition are recorded by the acquiring company at their individual acquisition-time fair market values.
 If the sum of those values is less than the purchase price of the entity as a whole, the difference is recorded as an asset known as goodwill.
-To the extent that goodwill represents factors such as the brand equity and customer relationships of the acquired firm, it can have an indefinite useful life so it need not be not subject to periodic reduction by amortization.
+To the extent that goodwill represents factors such as the brand equity and customer relationships of the acquired firm, it can have an indefinite useful life so it need not be subject to periodic reduction by amortization.
 Instead, the acquiring company should reevaluate its goodwill assets periodically to determine whether they have become impaired and if so, by how much, applying those values to the balance sheet and income statement as appropriate.
 As with marking to market, management practices of goodwill and its potential impairments can have a material impact on a company's post-acquisition results.

 For the purposes of depreciation, real property is considered distinct from the buildings and other structures on the land.
 The so-called improvements are generally depreciated; only the value of the land itself is not.
-Few publically traded companies are likely to have material amounts of real property assets on their balance sheets.
-Notable exceptions might be holdings of farm, grazing, forest and mineral tracts.
+Few publicly traded companies are likely to have material amounts of real property assets on their balance sheets.
+Notable exceptions might be holdings of farm, grazing, forest, and mineral tracts.
 Long-time holdings of these resources may be carried on the books at prices that had prevailed decades ago, which means they may represent significantly undervalued assets.

-The concepts of book value, depreciation and amortization were formulated largely to help investors understand the costs of creating a company's goods and services.
+The concepts of book value, depreciation, and amortization were formulated largely to help investors understand the costs of creating a company's goods and services.
 Other uses of book value may have limitations or call for adjustments.